kenn/redis-mutex/README.md

 Redis::Mutex.lock(key, options)           # Shortcut to new + lock
 ```

-The key argument can be any Ruby objects that respond to `id` method, where the key is automatically set as `TheClass:id`,
+The key argument can be symbol, string, or any Ruby objects that respond to `id` method, where the key is automatically set as
-or pass any string or symbol.
-The `Redis::Mutex:` prefix will be automatically prepended to the given key name.
-For instance,
+`TheClass:id`.
+For any given key, `Redis::Mutex:` prefix will be automatically prepended.
+For instance, if you pass a `Room`
-if you pass a `Room` object with id of `123`, the actual key in Redis will be `Redis::Mutex:Room:123`.
-The automatic prefixing
+object with id of `123`, the actual key in Redis will be `Redis::Mutex:Room:123`.
+The automatic prefixing and instance binding
-and instance binding is the feature of `Redis::Classy` - for more internal details, refer to [Redis Classy](https://github.com/kenn/redis-classy).
+is the feature of `Redis::Classy` - for more internal details, refer to [Redis Classy](https://github.com/kenn/redis-classy).

 The initialize method takes several options.